aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - There is no re-spawn.
 Death is death for those units;
 - Vehicles with turrets spawned by CSWR, when damaged, their gunners never leave the vehicle, doing the last standing in combat until death;
 - Manually define which markers will be used as destinations (waypoints);
-- There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to;
+- There are 4 types of destinations: move, watch, hold and occupy.
+Full details of each of them, check the manual.
 - Once the destinations are created, the script will take care of taking (or not) the groups there, randomly;
 - Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles;
-- There are 6 infantry and 6 vehicle templates to customize for each faction;
+- There are 7 infantry templates and 6 vehicle templates to customize for each faction;
-- Define easily how many AI groups are in-game, what squad types are, and their initial behavior: safe, aware, stealth, combat, chaos;
+- Define easily how many AI groups are in-game, what squad types are, and their behavior: safe, aware, stealth, combat, chaos;
 - All vehicles and units spawned by CSWR can be (ON/OFF) editable by Zeus;
 - Set if the script should wait for another script load first on the server;
 - Debugging: friendly error handling;